Jupyter Lab Guide¶

 Root kernel¶

-Some issues related to the Python binding are known.
+Some issues related to the Python bindings are known.

-You can use the root in interactive mode using the terminal, after activated the conda environment using the following command:
+You can use ROOT in interactive mode using the Terminal, after activating the conda environment with the following command:

 conda activate root_kernel